biocompute-objects/GW-SMHS-BIOC6223/docs/5_ModifyBCO.md

 3. Modify and save your BCO on the [BCO Editor](https://biocomputeobject.org/bco_editor_tst/).
 4. Once all modifications are complete, copy and paste the new JSON into the existing BCO you've submitted in the Students_BCO folder on Github.
 4. When you commit the changes, this will generate a pull request.
 Please add the following tags to the request:
-- Label : "midterm: submission"
+- Label : "midterm: BCO submission"
 - Assignees : "Janisha Patel"
 - Project : "[Your project']"
 - Milestone : "Final BCO"